This section provides assistance in the design and delivery of tests and examinations.

 Please direct students to the information about online exams on the University central website.
 The Examinations Office also emails students with information to prepare them for the exam.
 You can view the archive of messages sent to students.

-To reinforce the communication with students, please feel free to send these instructions in advance of the exam.
+To reinforce the communication with students, please feel free to send these instructions in advance of the test or exam.
 Delete the passage that doesn’t apply to your context.

 Please note, as per the usual requirements for exams, you must not directly contact your instructor about your exam.